What is Motion Sickness?

 The over-the-counter medication meclizine (Bonine, Antivert, Dramamine) can be a very effective preventive measure for short trips or for mild cases of motion sickness.

 Your doctor also may choose to prescribe medications for longer trips or if you repeatedly develop severe motion sickness.
-One example of a prescription medication is a patch containing scopolamine (Transderm-Scop) that often is effective in preventing motion sickness.
+One example of a prescription medication is a patch containing scopolamine (Transderm-Scop) that often is effective in preventing motion seasickness.
 Remember that scopolamine can cause drowsiness and has other side effects, and its use should be discussed with your physician prior to your trip.